helm/charts/stable/express-gateway/README.md

 ### Express Gateway configuration parameters

 Express Gateway is configured through the [Admin API interface][admin-api].
-Its complete configuraton is stored in a config map.
+Its complete configuration is stored in a config map.
 However there are some parameters that need to beset up before the container can start.

 ```yml